hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mindwell_hardware.rst

 Additional highlights
 ---------------------

-- Software modules will only be installed for toolchains starting from 2024a.
+- Software modules will only be installed for toolchains starting from 2024a (CPU partitions) or 2025a (GPU partitions).
 - All nodes are interconnected using an Infiniband NDR network.
 - Similar to the wICE Sapphire Rapids and the H100 nodes, the new cluster is direct liquid cooled.